cyshen11/cyshen11.github.io/_projects/supply-chain-web-app.md

 ## Step 1: Preparing datasets

 Firstly, I need the product demand and lead time datasets for simulating the inventory and predicting the demand.
-For the product demand, I was able to find a decent sample dataset at [Kaggle](https://www.kaggle.com/datasets/felixzhao/productdemandforecasting){:target="\_blank"} (Credits to Felixzhao).
+For the product demand, I utilized the **Historical Product Demand** dataset from Kaggle.
 This dataset consists of the daily product demand with their product code, warehouse, and product category.

 {% include figure.liquid loading="eager" path="assets/img/supply-chain-app/demand_data.png" class="img-fluid rounded z-depth-1" alt="Demand dataset" %}